cutlasjgh/GPIB-examples/README.md

 rm = pyvisa.ResourceManager('C:\\Program Files (x86)\\IVI Foundation\\VISA\\WinNT\\agvisa\\agbin\\visa32.dll')

 and I read somewhere that forward slashes are ok instead of double backslashes even for windows, so try that if needed.

+# Files herein:

+pyvisa-queryMXG.py - uses pyvisa to try to query a real instrument served by Keysight visa resource manager

+pysim-test1.py - uses pyvisa-sim and it's built in simulated resource to print a simulated instrument's information